J-Baskar/J-Baskar/README.md

 - 👋 Hi, I’m @J-Baskar
-- 👀 to become a software developer
+- 👀 i am interested in, become a full-stack developer
-- 🌱 DSA
+- 🌱 currently learning DSA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...baskar141114@gmail.com